Jayson Tatum NBA Playoffs Player Props: Celtics vs. 76ers

-Jayson Tatum and his Boston Celtics teammates face the Philadelphia 76ers in the 2023 NBA Playoffs, at 7:30 PM ET on Thursday.
+Jayson Tatum could make a big impact for the Boston Celtics at 3:30 PM on Sunday against the Philadelphia 76ers in the 2023 NBA Playoffs.

-Below, we look at Tatum's stats and trends to help you pick out the most appealing prop bets.
+If you'd like to make predictions on Tatum's performance, we dive into his available prop bets, using stats and trends, below.

 Jayson Tatum Prop Bets vs. the 76ers